 Prepare your salt dough by mixing the flour, salt and water.
 It should be playdough-like in texture.
 Add more water if it is too dry or more flour if it is too sticky.
 Roll it out until about a centimeter thick, try to get a oval/circular shape, or just cut it into the desired shape.

 Place on baking paper for easy transfer to the cookie sheet.
 Let your child press his/her hand in the middle of the shape, hard enough so that the indentation of the fingers can be seen.
 Use a circular cookie cutter or glass to make the whole in the middle of the palm.
-Press the wording ‘Give Thanks’ and the date with these Letter Cookke Stamps
+Press the wording ‘Give Thanks’ and the date with these Letter Cookie Stamps

 Add to a cookie sheet.
-Bake for about 3 hours on low.
+Then bake for about 3 hours on low.
 That is 70/80’C or 160’F for 3 hours or until dry and hard.
-Let it cool down, face down(Handprint down).
+Let it cool down for a good while.
+Tip: let it lie face down(handprint down) in case it needs a bit more drying at the back.

-Paint or colour the handprint so that it resembles a turkey.
+Once completely dry, paint or colour the handprint so that it resembles a turkey.

 Add a photo to the back(you can use glue or sticky tape to attach the photo) and the string.

 There you have a lovely Thanksgiving keepsake to treasure!
-You can varnish the keepsake if you are scared it will crumble(which never happened with us, but could happen in humid areas).
+You can varnish the keepsake if you are scared it will crumble(which never happened with us, but could happen in high humid areas).

 Salt dough keepsake in the shape of a turkey, to be used as a cute photo frame!
-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.Thanksgiving Handprint Keepsake

 Materials